Engine 1

 The vendor-format coverage is itself the product.
 UNMIRI maintains a parser per major vendor with version pinning and a regression suite of synthetic test reports for each known layout variant.
 When a vendor changes their format, the parser changes; the downstream graph and rendering stay stable.
 The regression suite grows with every customer-reported edge case, and that growth compounds.
 A team starting from scratch needs 12 to 18 months and access to real reports to reach parity, and real reports are PHI, which adds compliance overhead before the engineering work begins.

 The clinical evidence layer is open.
 CIViC is CC0 public domain.
 ClinVar is US Public Health Service.
 ClinicalTrials.gov is federally maintained. openFDA is Public.Resource.Org.
 CPIC is CC BY 4.0.
-OncoKB requires a separate commercial license, tracked in our internal data-use agreements.
+Proprietary or commercial-tier KBs (such as OncoKB or COSMIC commercial) are not part of the open contract; customers who need them integrate under their own licensing terms via the evidence.externalLevels extension point.
 Customers can verify any output against the underlying source on the source's own site.
 Closed-source variant interpretation services keep their reasoning private; UNMIRI does not.

 The output is deterministic.
 The same input produces the same output, with audit logs that capture the exact graph state at rendering time.
 A case re-run a year later produces the same recommendation, or a clear delta with documented reasons.
 This matters when a clinician or auditor asks how a specific recommendation was reached.